 - Thank them, publicly and privately, for working so hard with you to reach the fundraising goal

 - Personalize the message to show that you’re aware of the contribution and impact they make

 - Provide resources, tips, and tricks to recruit new donors

-- Make use of Milestone Emails, which the Classy Peer-to-Peer campaign automatically sends when a fundraiser reaches a certain percentage of their goal
+- Make use of Milestone Emails, which the Classy Peer-to-Peer Fundraising Platform automatically sends when a fundraiser reaches a certain percentage of their goal